 You could even ask teachers at your child’s school if they could hold a special assembly or lesson – we like WWF’s climate change learning resources and you can even print a ‘climate heroes’ certificate for the classroom.

-Host a Great Big Green Week Big Lunch!
+10. Host a Green Big Lunch!

 Simple ways to make it a Green Big Lunch are to avoid single-use plastics and throwaway items, make it a home-grown veggie Big Lunch, or combine it with activities like wildflower seeding, litter-picking or hold a clothes-swapping event to really work up an appetite!